 Anxiety, a condition that can be managed

 If you are wondering how to get rid of anxiety, or how to help someone who is going through a difficult time (experiencing panic attacks, for example), you should consider psychotherapy as the number one answer.
 Medication is also helpful, but it is generally reserved for more severe anxiety disorders.
+You can learn more about how you can track and manage your own anxiety using the CareClinic app.

 In deciding on the course of treatment, the therapist will take into consideration the severity of the anxiety, whether the patient prefers psychotherapy, medication or both, the effects of therapy/medication and potential adverse reactions (in case of drugs) and co-existent conditions.